ChristianFox/EventTracker/README.md

 - Enable or disable logging
 - Persist tracked events and their conditions using UserDefaults

-## Tests
+## 🧪 Tests

-The library is basically fully tested with 98.2% code coverage
+The library is almost fully tested with 98.2% code coverage

-## Installation
+## 💻 Installation

 ### Swift Package Manager
 To add EventTracker to your project using Swift Package Manager, add the following dependency in your Package.swift file: